Netruk44/repo-search/readme.md

 ## RepoSearch
 ### Description

-RepoSearch is a tool for searching through repositories of source code using natural language queries, based on OpenAI's embeddings.
+RepoSearch is a tool for searching through repositories of text and source code using natural language queries, based on OpenAI's embeddings.

 > **Note**: Using this project requires you to supply your own OpenAI API key!
 >